 In search of the best trivia board games to tax your brain?
 We don’t blame you!
 Trivia offers a whole lot of fun, from showing off the obscure information stored in your head to laughing at each other’s outlandish guesses.
 It always feels good to test your knowledge, and it probably doesn’t need saying, but well-made quiz games have an unnatural ability to spark competitiveness like nothing else in the world.

 We’ve all played Trivial Pursuit, but are you familiar with the scores of other quiz games and trivia board games that are out there?
 Tabletop designers have found a ton of ways to put a fresh spin on the formula – from interesting themes to extra mechanics that add a layer of strategy to the gameplay.
 There are even quiz games designed to level the playing field, so those who normally struggle with the genre have a fighting chance.

-In the last year, so many people have rediscovered their enjoyment of quizzes while looking for online lockdown activities.
+In recent years, so many people have rediscovered their enjoyment of quizzes while looking for online lockdown activities.
 If you were among them, now’s the time to put your upgraded trivia skills to the test.

 Keep reading to discover ten of the best trivia board games money can buy.
 Get ready to flex that grey matter!
 First up though, let’s see what we’re dealing with.

 These are the best trivia board games:

 - Shot in the Dark

 A party game of two halves – in Wits & Wagers you’re not entirely dependent on your ‘wits’.
 In fact, you can still succeed without any general knowledge at all, provided you make the right ‘wagers’.